staszeks/Blog-Autorship-Data-NLP/README.md

 <b> All original data should be kept on private repositories.
 In order to use the code, data should be copied here. </b>

+## models
+Folder for keeping the trained model objects and record training history

 ## notebooks
 Folder for jupyter notebooks.
 - **EDA** - notebook for explanatory data analysis